 As with any enterprise-wide initiative, the success of your supply chain transformation depends on a number of factors that wrap around the technology, including:

-Read more about how the right sponsor can set IT projects up for long-term success here.
 Alignment in the executive team in terms of understanding the organisation’s strategic value stream, and how decisions relating to supply chain are made to stay consistent with strategy.
 For example, are decisions on stock allocation made on the basis of margin, or some other factor – such as long-term importance of a particular customer relationship?

 There is no software solution that can make those initial, strategic decisions for you.
 Instead, your system can be trained to make ongoing “microdecisions” that reflect your strategic direction, based on rules of thumb and other data sets from internal and external sources.